| |

 great beneficiary of this kind of activity.
 Ken Olsen day 'put the icing on

 the cake', with the KO Science wing to be built.
+A day for honoring, reflecting, valuing, and being proud

 of great things done years ago, and the forward thinking and innovation